localmed/flowp/doc/index.rst

 .. note::

-    You can still use old methods like self.assertRaises(), becouse Behavior class inherit from unittest.TestCase
+    You can still use old methods like self.assertRaises(), because Behavior class inherit from unittest.TestCase